zzzeeshannn/Algorithms-and-Data-Structure---Self-Practice/Readme.md

 ### Interesting observations:
 1. C++ does not throw an error for index-out-of-bounds.
 2. Array stored in continuous memory locations.
-### Programs/Problems solved for arrays:
-1. Array Rotation
-- Method 1: Using "temp" array [Time and Space Complexity: O(n), O(d) where d is the rotation of the number of elements in the array]
-- Method 2: Rotate one by one [Time and Space Complexity: O(n*d), O(1) where d is the rotation of the number of elements in the array]
-- Method 3: Juggling Problem [Time and Space Complexity: O(n), O(1)]
-- Method 4: Block Swap
-- Method 5: Reversal Algorithm

 ## Topic 2: Linked Lists
 Linked lists are a linear data structure which consists of two parts: a data field to store data and a reference to the next node.